KDE/digikam-doc/setup_application/metadata_settings.rst

     If the box **Read from sidecar files** is checked, digiKam will only read the sidecar while ignoring the embedded metadata.

 The option **Additional sidecar file extensions** allows to add extra filename extensions to be processed alongside regular items, independently of the XMP sidecars.
-These files will not be visible, but regarded as an extension of the main file.
-Just write :file:`thm pp3` to support files with the :file:`*.thm` (extra Jpeg thumbnail for RAW) and :file:`*.pp3` (RAWTheraPee metadata) extensions.
+These files will be hidden, but regarded as an extension of the main file.
+Just write :file:`thm pp3` to support :file:`filename.thm` (extra Jpeg thumbnail for RAW) and :file:`filename.pp3` (RAWTheraPee metadata) sidecars.

 .. _metadata_rotation: